CreateRemoteThread/glitcher/README.md

 import glitcher

 g = glitcher.Glitcher()
-g.muxenable(True)      # enable max4619. crowbar always "on"
+g.enablemux(True)                # enable max4619. crowbar always "on"
-g.setmux(0xF)          # all 3 channels
+g.setmask(glitcher.SELECT_MOSFET)         # select mosfet for glitching
+g.muxout(glitcher.SELECT_MUXA)            # switch x_out to x1
+g.muxout(glitcher.SELECT_NONE)            # switch x_out to x0
-g.rnr(delay=5,width=5) # write delay/width, glitch
+g.rnr(delay=5,width=5)           # write delay/width, glitch output according to setmask
 ```

 The Pi Pico uses only a serial port to talk to the FPGA at 9600bps, so you can swap it for some other uC / make a shield / whatever.
+Just replace self.u1 with a pyserial output if you want to use a control PC (enablemux is the only thing requiring the pi pico, just hardwire it idk).

+Probably don't use g.muxout(0xF) - but do whatever you want.